Nisarg221B/Notes/random learning/Story Writing/ScreenPlay Story Structure.md

 	-- Obligatory Scene
 	-- Stunning Surprise 2 ^ ( raise a bar )

-- ACT TWO -- Midpoint
+- ACT TWO -- Midpoint (series of short things in several key thing which advance the story happens)
 	- *Special World* Specific Goal
 		- (here the hero realises that they darn well better grow up emotionally or they're never going to be able to do what they need to do to their goal and then act three is their maturity now)
 		Here the hero has highly specific goal to pursue , life -death situation or similarly incredibly difficult and different situation, than hero forms a plan and purse the plan throughout the act two cobbling it together as it  keeps getting torn apart and at the climax of act tow the plan gets totally blown out of the water and destroyed and all of sudden there is no plan, and than that throws the hero in to act 3 where they must improvise.